IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

         $ oc create -f  /tmp/sig-verify-secret.yaml -n integrity-enforcer-ns
         ```

 4. Define which signers (identified by email) should sign the resources in a specific namespace.

    Configure signPolicy in the following `integrity-enforcer` Custom Resource file:

    Edit [`deploy/crds/research.ibm.com_v1alpha1_integrityenforcer_cr.yaml`](../operator/deploy/crds/research.ibm.com_v1alpha1_integrityenforcer_cr.yaml) to specify a signer for a namespace `secure-ns`.

-   Example below shows a signer `service-a` identified by email `signer@enterprise.com` is configured to sign rosources to be protected in a namespace `secure-ns`.
+   Example below shows a signer `signer-a` identified by email `signer@enterprise.com` is configured to sign rosources to be protected in a namespace `secure-ns`.

    ```
        signPolicy: